youyanggu/covid19_projections/path-to-herd-immunity.md

 ## Updates

+*February 5 Update:* We lowered our vaccine efficacy estimate from 90% to 85% to account for [new variants](https://www.bmj.com/content/372/bmj.n296) and a [lower efficacy](https://www.jnj.com/johnson-johnson-announces-single-shot-janssen-covid-19-vaccine-candidate-met-primary-endpoints-in-interim-analysis-of-its-phase-3-ensemble-trial) of the Johnson & Johnson vaccine.
+We also increased our US death toll estimate from 600,000 to 625,000 (±100,000) by the end of 2021.
+Due to vaccine hesitancy and the later arrival of a children vaccine, it is possible that we do not reach the levels required for herd immunity in 2021.
+Nevertheless, herd immunity does not have a hard threshold, and being close to herd immunity may be sufficient to prevent large outbreaks.
+We are actively working to incorporate the new variants into our modeling.
 * *January 28:* We are releasing raw and adjusted CDC vaccination time series data for download [on GitHub](https://github.com/youyanggu/covid19-cdc-vaccination-data).
 It contains every CDC vaccination update since they started releasing data on Dec 20, 2020.
 They will be updated daily.
 In addition, we separated our Path to Herd Immunity plot into three categories: immunity from vaccination only, immunity from vaccination & past infection, and immunity from past infection only.
 Previously, we assigned immunity to the one that was acquired first (either prior infection or vaccination).
 * *January 26:* We are factoring in rollout of the single-dose Johnson & Johnson vaccine starting in late February/early March.
 In the past week, over 1 million doses were administered per day.
 Given no unforeseen supply issue from Pfizer/Moderna, we now estimate that the general public can receive the vaccine by April, and over 60% of the US adult population will be fully vaccinated by June.
 We also estimate that over 200 million doses will be administered in the first 100 days of the new presidential administration, more than double the administratoin's original "100 million shots in 100 days" goal.
 Our timeline for a "return to normal" remains unchanged (June/July 2021).
 * *January 14:* We separated CDC data for vaccine doses into 1st and 2nd doses.
 As complete data is not available, we applied interpolation and heuristics to fill in any missing data.